-- 1.2.
-Those wishing to use the protected title are required by statute to register with the Health and Care Professions Council (HCPC) www.hcpc-uk.org which is the regulatory body, created under the 1999 Health Act. - 1.3.
-Clinical scientists were first regulated with the Council for Professions Supplementary to Medicine (CPSM) and then with the Health Professions Council now the Health and Care Professions Council (HCPC) which became legally established in July 2003.
-The routes to clinical scientist registration via the award of a Certificate of Attainment have been provided by the Association of Clinical Scientists and more recently through the Scientist Training Programme, or assessment of STP equivalence offered by the Academy of Healthcare Science. - 1.4.
-The Institute of Biomedical Science (IBMS) has developed a new and distinct route to registration as a clinical scientist: the IBMS Clinical Scientist Certificate of Attainment (Experiential Route).
-This provides individuals for whom the existing routes are either not suitable or for which they are ineligible to apply an alternative option to demonstrate they are already practicing in a specialist area, at a level that meets the threshold standards for registration as a clinical scientist. - 1.5.
-The award is currently offered in four specialist areas of practice: - Clinical Biochemistry - Clinical Immunology
+- 1.2 Those wishing to use the protected title are required by statute to register with the Health and Care Professions Council (HCPC) www.hcpc-uk.org which is the regulatory body, created under the 1999 Health Act. - 1.3 Clinical Scientists were first regulated with the Council for Professions Supplementary to Medicine (CPSM) and then with the Health Professions Council (now the Health and Care Professions Council HCPC) which became legally established in July 2003.
+The routes to Clinical Scientist registration via the award of a Certificate of Attainment have been provided from this time by the Association of Clinical Scientists and more recently thorough the Scientist Training Programme, or assessment of STP equivalence offered by the Academy of Healthcare Science. - 1.4 The Institute of Biomedical Science (IBMS) has developed a new and distinct route to registration as a Clinical Scientist: the IBMS Clinical Scientist Certificate of Attainment (Experiential Route).
+This provides individuals for whom the existing routes are either not suitable or for which they are ineligible to apply an alternative option to demonstrate they are already practicing in a specialist area at a level that meets the threshold standards for registration as a clinical scientist.